cctbx/cctbx_project/mmtbx/suitename/README.md

   3. A brief string showing only the cluster assignments.
 It consists of three characters per suite - base identity (uc) and 2-character number-letter name of the suite cluster (e.g., C1aG1gU1aA1aA1cG).
 Specify this by using the --string command line flag.

 Many other command line options are available; type `python3 suitename.py --help` to display them.

+## Testing

+This Python code was run across all files in the PDB that have RNA and its output was compared to the original C code output for -report, -kinemage, and -string outputs.
+It was tested on the dangle-format output of mmtbx.mp_geo and found to produce the same output modulo the following slight differences:
+- Python 3 uses Banker's rounding, so the low-order digit may be off by one.
+- Python performs floating-point calculations at double resolution, so some of the calculations are slightly different for numbers right near the cutoffs, sometimes making corner cases fall into a neighboring bin.

 ## Directories